Parenting

 This keeps his left arm in place.

-Tuck it under her left side, over the top of her arm.
+Tuck it under her position-in-labor" class="auto-link" target="_blank" rel="noopener">left side, over the top of her arm.
 This keeps her right arm in place and covers the baby's entire body, except for her face and neck.

 Avoid pulling the bottom too tight because the baby needs room to his move hips slightly.
 When the blanket is pulled too tight on the hips, it can do permanent damage, according to the American Academy of Pediatrics.

-As other sleeping positions are not considered safe, suggests the AAP.
+As other sleeping positions are not considered secure, suggests the AAP.

 Tips and Warnings